Interview with the Vampire (TV series): Development

 On May 13, 2020, it was announced that AMC Networks had purchased the rights to the intellectual property encompassing 18 novels and the possibility to develop feature films and television series from the deal.
 On June 24, 2021, AMC gave an adaptation of the first novel in the series, Interview with the Vampire, a series order consisting of eight episodes, with the series scheduled to premiere in 2022.
 Rolin Jones was attached as creator, showrunner, and writer.
 Mark Johnson was named executive producer alongside Jones under their overall deals with AMC Studios to oversee the universe for AMC, with Anne and Christopher Rice set as non-writing executive producers.
 On July 19, 2021, it was announced that Alan Taylor was attached as an executive producer and to direct the first two episodes of the first season.
 On September 28, 2022, ahead of the series premiere, AMC renewed Interview with the Vampire for a second season which will cover the second half of the novel, bringing the series to a total of fifteen episodes.

 On June 26, 2024, AMC renewed the series for a third season, adapting the second book in The Vampire Chronicles.
 The season is set to premiere in 2026.
-In July 2025, the series was officially retitled to The Vampire Lestat, to honor the book the season based on.
+In July 2025, the series was officially retitled to The Vampire Lestat, to honor the book the season is based on.

+In July 2026, AMC renewed the series for a fourth season, adapting the third book in The Vampire Chronicles, with Hannah Moscovitch taking over as showrunner.